Prefix-bounded matrices: Special classes of prefix-bounded matrices

 Brualdi and Dahl~\cite{brualdi2024frobenius} introduced the following relationship between matrices.
 An $n \times n$ matrix $A$ is said to be a {\bf subordinate} of an $n \times n$ matrix $X$ if $A$ can be obtained from $X$ by replacing some non-zero entries with zeros in $X$.
 The problem considered in~\cite{brualdi2024frobenius} is to characterize those matrices $X$ which have an ASM subordinate.
 Theorem~4.1 and~4.3 in their paper provide necessary and sufficient conditions for the existence of such a subordinate in two special cases.
-Our next result extends their findings by providing a characterization that applies to the general case.

-\THEOREM A $(0,\pm 1)$-valued $n \times n$ matrix $X$ has an alternating sign matrix subordinate if and only if it is not possible to cover the $+1$ entries of $X$ using fewer than $n$ separated segments in such a way that each $-1$ entry is covered by at most one segment. \eT

-\Proof Finding a subordinate ASM of $X$ is the same as finding an ${\cal S}$-compatible ASM for the partition where $S_0$ is the set of positions where $X$ is $0$, $S_+$ is the set of positions where $X$ is $+1$, and $S_-$ is the set of positions where $X$ is $-1$, while $S_F, S_{-1}$, and $S_{+1}$ are empty.
-The theorem then follows directly by applying Corollary~\ref{subord} to this setting. \FBOX
+Our next result extends their findings by providing a characterization that applies to the general case. \begin{corollary} A $(0,\pm 1)$-valued $n \times n$ matrix $X$ has an alternating sign matrix subordinate if and only if it is not possible to cover the $+1$ entries of $X$ using fewer than $n$ separated segments in such a way that each $-1$ entry is covered by at most one segment. \end{corollary} \begin{proof} Finding a subordinate ASM of $X$ is the same as finding an ${\cal S}$-compatible ASM for the partition where $S_0$ is the set of positions where $X$ is $0$, $S_+$ is the set of positions where $X$ is $+1$, and $S_-$ is the set of positions where $X$ is $-1$, while $S_F, S_{-1}$, and $S_{+1}$ are empty.
+The corollary then follows directly by applying Corollary~\ref{cor:subord} to this setting. \end{proof}